Last updated on 11/22/2023

-December closes out the year with holiday festivities, slightly cooler temps, and some of the busiest days of the year.
+December at Disney World closes out the year with holiday festivities, slightly cooler temps, and some of the busiest days of the year.

-Even though the end of December are some of the busiest days of the year, discounts aren’t uncommon for the first few days of the month.
+Even though the end of December includes some of the busiest days of the year, discounts aren’t uncommon for the first few days of the month.

 One of the hottest parties around, Mickey’s Very Merry Christmas Party is a specially ticketed event (translation: it costs extra) at Magic Kingdom.
 During the party you’ll find special character meet and greet opportunities, dance parties, a special parade, fireworks, and special treat stations where you can get hot cocoa and cookies.